Pete Sampras: Equipment

 Sampras used one racket type, the Wilson Pro Staff Original, for his entire professional career—a racket first introduced in 1983.
 He played with Babolat natural gut, with all his rackets re-strung before each match (used or not) at 75 lbs tension (more or less, depending on conditions).
 His rackets had weight added to bring them close to 400 g, but the frame proper was a production model manufactured at a Wilson factory on the Caribbean island of St. Vincent.
 The handles were custom-built.

 Post-retirement, Sampras has used a slightly modified Pro Staff Tour 90 and, from 2008, a new version of the original Pro Staff, produced with in-between head size of 88 square inches and heavier weight at 349 grams unstrung.

 Since mid-2010, Sampras has been spotted at multiple exhibitions playing with a Babolat Pure Storm Tour, along with Babolat's popular RPM Blast strings.

-"I need a little more pop...I need it if I'm going to play some tennis," he said after playing Gaël Monfils in an exhibition at the SAP Open.
+"I need a little more pop. ...
+I need it if I'm going to play some tennis," he said after playing Gaël Monfils in an exhibition at the SAP Open.

 During a good part of 2011, Sampras used a racquet that was painted all black, with Tourna Grip and Tourna Damper.

 In the late 1980s, Sampras signed a three-year endorsement contract with Sergio Tacchini.
 It was extended to five years before Sampras signed with Nike in 1994.
 He wore Nike apparel and Nike Air Oscillate footwear on court.

 Personal life

-Sampras's mother was born in Greece and his father was born in the United States to a Greek father and Jewish mother.
+Sampras's mother was born in Greece and his father was born in the United States to a Greek father and Polish mother.
 His older sister, Stella Sampras Webster, is the women's tennis head coach at UCLA, and his younger sister, Marion, is a teacher in Los Angeles.
 His older brother, Gus, has been tournament director at the Scottsdale ATP event.
 In 2007 he became president of the firm managing Pete's business activities.

 On September 30, 2000, Sampras married American actress and former Miss Teen USA Bridgette Wilson.
-On November 21, 2002, their son, Christian Charles Sampras, was born.
-On July 29, 2005, the couple had their second son, Ryan Nikolaos Sampras.
+On November 21, 2002, their first son was born.
+On July 29, 2005, the couple had their second son.
 They reside in Lake Sherwood, California.
+Both Sampras and Wilson were committed to raising their children out of the public eye and both retired from their careers to focus on family life.

 Sampras has β-thalassemia minor, a genetic trait that sometimes causes mild anemia.

 Politically, Sampras is a Republican.
 He supported John McCain in 2008.